AdeleAps/JS_sessions/README.md

 # JS_sessions
-For the She Goes Tech JavaScript course
+Final project for the She Goes Tech course